Shifting The Burden Of Proof

 - The burden of proof still rests with the prosecution in Australian and UK civil law; they have to prove, on the balance of probabilities, that their position is the correct one.

 - OJ is a complex case, because his acquittal also reflected years of misdeeds by the LAPD, and the main police investigator was proven to lie on the stand while doubt was presented to how the DNA testing was done.
 Modern law school students, when studying the trial in depth have concluded that as presented to the jury, the evidence is pretty strong that OJ was the victim of a botched frame-up job.
 He probably did it, but the framing muddied the evidence and increased the doubt.

-- Another problem, as Vincent Bugliosi (who successfully prosecuted Charles Manson) and others pointed out, is that the prosecution failed to introduce evidence that indicated guilt-O.J. making a stop in Chicago where he may dumped the bloody clothes/murder weapon, the police interrogation notes, etc.
+- Another problem, as Vincent Bugliosi (who successfully prosecuted Charles Manson) and others pointed out, is that the prosecution failed to introduce evidence that indicated guilt — O.J. making a stop in Chicago where he may have dumped the bloody clothes/murder weapon, the police interrogation notes, etc.